HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Format

 ```
-   LDx r, operand
+   LDx [.M] r, operand
 ```

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : LDx    ( 0x1A ) : r         : 0   : operand                                                   :
+   : LDx    ( 0x1A ) : r         :0 :M : operand                                                   :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The load instruction will load the operand into the general register "r".
 See the section on operand encoding for the defined operand modes.
 OpModes 0 and 1 are undefined for this instruction and result in an illegal instruction trap.
+The "M" bit indicates base register increment.
+If set, a negative value in the "ofs" field or negative content "a" will add the offset to the base register before the memory access, otherwise after the memory access.
+The offset must match the alignment size of the data to fetch.

 #### Operation